 Clermont did flush at that.
 “Gad, Marshall.
 I’m a duke.
 I have no need to force women.”
 He frowned.
 “What do you care anyway?
 They don’t call you the Wolf of Clermont for your conscience.”

 No. They didn’t.
-It didn’t mean Hugo didn’t have one.
+But Hugo still had one.
 He just tried not to remember it.

 Hugo looked out the window.
 “Easy enough.
 I’ll have the constables take her in for vagrancy or disturbing the peace.”